flapjack/flapjack-diner/README.md

 Flapjack::Diner.update_entities(ID1, ID2, ..., :key => value, ...)
 ```

-Acceptable update field keys are
+There are no valid update field keys yet.

-`:tags`

-as well as the linkage operations
+The linkage operations

 `:add_contact` and `:remove_contact`
+`:add_tag` and `:remove_tag`

-which take the id of the relevant contact as the value.
+take the id (for contact) or the name (for tag) of the relevant resource as the value.

 Returns true if updating succeeded or false if updating failed.